Dropout Neural Network Training Viewed from a Percolation Perspective: Breakdown of Dropout due to Percolation

 \subsection{The percolation problem}

-For the results of this section we require \Cref{ass:4:second_moment,ass:4:zero_updates}.
-The first, \Cref{ass:4:second_moment}, is common in stochastic approximation.
-However, we now require finite second moment not just over each dropout algorithm, but also over each of the \gls{NN} topologies.
-The second, \Cref{ass:4:zero_updates}, asks that if there is no path across the network, then the dropout gradient is zero.
+This section relies on two assumptions.
+The first, \zcref[S]{ass:4:second_moment}, is weaker than the standard finite-second-moment assumption in stochastic approximation (\zcref[S]{ass:2:SO:second_moment}), while still ensuring that the gradient estimate is well behaved.
+The second, \zcref[S]{ass:4:zero_updates}, asks that if there is no path across the network, then the dropout gradient is zero.
 This is the critical assumption from which the results follow and is notably satisfied by \glspl{NN} without biases.

 \begin{assumption} $\sup_{n,t\in\NN}\EEs{\normRs{g^{(n)}( \cdot, \xi^{(n)}_t)}}<\infty$ \end{assumption}